aoliverio/docs-repository/docs/builder-extensions.md

 # Builder Extensions

-These are all developed plugins to interact with the Builder core plugin.
+These are all developed plugins to interact with the Builder plugin.

 ## Content Management System

-This is the main solution to provide a multisite and multi languages CMS in your application, using the Builder extensions.
+This is the solution to provide a multisite and multi languages CMS in your application, using the Builder core plugin.

-### Content

 **Content** plugin, a content management system backend.

+See the docs on [how to use Content ](http://aoliverio.readthedocs.org/projects/builder-site/en/latest/).

+**Site** plugin, a content management system frontend.

 See the docs on [how to use Site](http://aoliverio.readthedocs.org/projects/builder-content/en/latest/).

-### Site

-**Site** plugin, a content management system frontend.

-See the docs on [how to use Content ](http://aoliverio.readthedocs.org/projects/builder-site/en/latest/).